WHERE WE'VE BEEN

 We thoughtfully plan decades in advance to ensure that our students' learning needs are met.

-To facilitate this work, we collaborate hand-in-hand with members of our community through the Long Range Facility Planning Committee.
 This committee provides recommendations to the Board of Education on growth trends within the district and the need for new or remodeled facilities.

 Previous recommendations — two new elementary schools, move and expand WMS, expand SMS, and expand SHS to include Career & Technical Education offerings — are still valid, but may not be feasible.